 Fancy following the same path?

 Katy started with a ski instructor course in France's Three Valleys back in 2015.
-Here's the equivalent ski instructor course in France for 2019!
+Here's the equivalent ski instructor course in France!